milansharma250617/Documentation/README.md

 ### Example Explained

-         The <!DOCTYPE html> declaration defines that this document is an HTML5 document The <html> element is the root element of an HTML page The <head> element contains meta information about the HTML page The <title> element specifies a title for the HTML page (which is shown in the browser's title bar or in the page's tab)
+         The <!DOCTYPE html> declaration defines that this document is an HTML5 document.
+         The <html> element is the root element of an HTML page.
+         The <head> element contains meta information about the HTML page.
+         The <title> element specifies a title for the HTML page (which is shown in the browser's title bar or in the page's tab).
          The <body> element defines the document's body, and is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
-         The <h1> element defines a large heading
+         The <h1> element defines a large heading.

-    The <p> element defines a paragraph
+    The <p> element defines a paragraph.

 # What is an HTML Element?
     An HTML element is defined by a start tag, some content, and an end tag: